f5devcentral/F5-Channel-Partner-Enablement-Workshop/Events/Post-quantum-Cryptography/README.md

 ### BIG-IP Setup

 BIG-IP has 17.5 installed.
 In 17.1, PQC for client-side SSL profiles was introduced, which we will explore in this lab.
-In 17.5, PQC for server-side SSL profiles was added, and both client and server-side ciphers were updated to the NIST standards at the time of publication.
+In 17.5.1, PQC for server-side SSL profiles was added, and both client and server-side ciphers were updated to the NIST standards at the time of publication.

+BIG-IP supports both Kyber and ML-KEM, in this lab we will be showing Kyber, though ML-KEM is more widely adopted.

 > Note: We will not be doing server-side SSL PQC setup; however, the environment supports it, for exploration.

-Understanding PQC Standards and Timelines: https://www.f5.com/company/blog/understanding-pqc-standards-and-timelines
+Understanding PQC Standards and Timelines: ```https://www.f5.com/company/blog/understanding-pqc-standards-and-timelines```

 1. Log in to the BIG-IP to verify access and configuration

-From the Chrome browser, open the BIG-IP TMUI: https://10.1.1.6
+From the Chrome browser, open the BIG-IP TMUI: ```https://10.1.1.6```

 ![tmui-warning](images/image08.png)
 ![tmui-accept](images/image09.png)